asyncapi/website/pages/blog/react-as-generator-engine.md

 {{ Urbańczyk | cleanDiacritics }} # will be Urbanczyk
 ```

-The main problem in this solution is that it creates unnecessary boilerplate - you must create function in the separate file.
-Another problem is that you operate on name of this helper function which means you must always remember which filters you have included in your template.
+The main problem with this solution is that it creates an unnecessary boilerplate - you must create a function in a separate file.
+Another problem is that you operate on the name of this helper function which means you must always remember what filters you have included in your template.

 In opposite, in React you can use `Underscore.string` directly in your template: